membraneframework/membrane_demo/camera_to_hls/README.md

 # Membrane Demo - Camera Video to HLS

-This project demonstrates capturing camera video and converting it to HLS stream, which is then can be used wherever you want :)
+This project demonstrates capturing camera video and converting it to an HLS stream, which is then can be used wherever you want :)

 ## Prerequisites and running the demo